tasnimassali/Prediction-of-a-drug-molecule-properties/README.md

 ### Project Structure

-This project is organized as follow, also you can find training, evalute and test results on the "Data understanding.ipynb" notebook.
+This project is organized as follow:

 ```
 .